 Meredith Linn stands in front of the North Hall dormitory as the resident director.
 Linn takes over the responsibilities previously fulfilled by Kayla Knapp, who served as North Hall’s resident director from 2013-19.
 Photo by Hannah Chaney

 When students enter college, they often have a vision for their lives and a plan for the path they want to take.
-However, their experiences and interests may change over time, leading them to a place they never imagined.
-MBU Timeline field reporter Dylan White interviewed MBU students who found their plans changed since they’ve been in college and learned you don’t need to have all the answers when you enter college.
+However, their interests may change over time, leading them to a place they never imagined.
+MBU Timeline field reporter Dylan White interviewed MBU students who found their plans changed since they’ve been in college and learned you don’t need to have all the answers.

 As students returned to Missouri Baptist University this fall, they arrived with plenty to do, from sports practices to disc golf to Chapel and even a visit with the Stanley Cup.
 Today’s photo gallery, by MBU Timeline photojournalists, captures many of the sights around campus and around St. Louis.

 Photo by Madelyn Shotton